 St John Ambulance believes the Volunteer Model operating the country ambulance service, where the service is run by volunteers, is the most beneficial model for people living in country Western Australia as it ensures there is an ambulance service in most towns.
 If operational volunteers were not part of the service it is likely that only a handful of locations could afford to run a sustainable service based only on paid paramedic staff.

 In larger country areas where population and ambulance call outs are high, career paramedics work alongside volunteer ambulance officers to provide the ambulance service.
 These locations are Albany, Australind, Broome, Bunbury, Busselton, Collie, Dawesville, Geraldton, Hedland, Kalgoorlie, Northam, Norseman and Pinjarra.

 In all country areas, St John Ambulance provides the infrastructure to support an ambulance service for these communities.
 This includes assisting with the provision of ambulances, equipment, Sub Centres, adequate training for volunteers and support by Regional Managers.

 St John Ambulance Western Australia recently invested heavily in developing support structures for its country network.
 During 2011, six Regional Offices were established each to be staffed by a Regional Manager and four coordinators.
 The role of the Regional Office is to provide operational and administrative support for all Sub Centres in the regions.
 In addition, a team of Community Paramedics has been deployed across the State to provide training, clinical and operational support for volunteer Sub Centres.
-From 2010 to 2014, this group will grow to 22 positions across WA.

 Find out more about our Volunteer Ambulance Officers.